 Healthy Red Velvet Gooey Butter Cookies

-I guess my purchase stood out just a tad compared to the typical Costco customer’s purchase (maybe it was my pound of organic spinach, or the cage-free/organic eggs, organic chicken, grass-fed bison, Greek yogurt and
+I guess my purchase stood out just a tad compared to the typical Costco customer’s purchase (maybe it was my pound of organic spinach, or the organic eggs, guacamole, maple syrup, Greek yogurt and

 vodka unsweetened almond milk that tipped him off?)